stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Create Data Classes for Custom Data Objects

+Python code frequently has classes for data objects, items that exist to store values, but do not carry out actions.
+If your application could have a number of classes for data objects, consider using either [Pydantic](https://docs.pydantic.dev/) or the built-in [data classes](https://docs.python.org/3/library/dataclasses.html) feature.

+Pydantic provides validation, serialization and other features for data objects.
+You need to define the classes for Pydantic data objects with type hints.

-The data classes feature enables you to reduce the amount of code that you need to define classes for objects that exist to store values.
-The new syntax for data classes does not affect the behavior of the classes that you define with it.
-Each data class is a standard Python class.
+The built-in syntax for data classes just enables you to reduce the amount of code that you need to define data objects.
+It also provides some features, such as the ability to mark instances of a data class as [frozen](https://docs.python.org/3/library/dataclasses.html#frozen-instances).
+Each data class acts as a standard Python class, because syntax for data classes does not change the behavior of the classes that you define with it.

-You can set a _frozen_ option to make [frozen instances](https://docs.python.org/3/library/dataclasses.html#frozen-instances) of a data class.

 Data classes were introduced in version 3.7 of Python.